Toxic PFAS is Threatening Keweenaw County

 A quick look at the numbers in Keweenaw County:

-• There are 0 sites contaminated with toxic PFAS.
+• There is 1 site contaminated with toxic PFAS.

 • 31% of residents are over the age of 65, and their health can be aggravated by PFAS contamination.